jmcanterafonseca/dataModels/specs/Transportation/Vehicle/Vehicle/doc/spec.md

 -   `speed` : Denotes the magnitude of the horizontal component of the vehicle's current velocity and is specified in Kilometers per Hour.
 If provided, the value of the speed attribute must be a non-negative real number.
+    `-1` MAY be used if speed is transiently unknown for some reason.

     -   Attribute type: [Number](https:/schema.org/Number)
     -   Default unit: Kilometers per hour